syntevo/syntevo.github.io/SmartGit/Latest/GitHub-integration.md

 entering the URL.
 SmartGit will display your own (*user*) repositories, as well as repositories of your *organization* (*org*).

-## Main Window
+## Working Tree window

-The main window contains a light-weight GitHub integration which just indicates incoming pull requests in the title of the **Branches** view.
+The Working tree window contains a light-weight GitHub integration which just indicates incoming pull requests in the title of the **Branches** view.

 #### Note